MHCPPrograms/worlds-documentation/docs/npcs/Beginner WaveSpawner Tutorial.md

-#Goal
+# Goal
 This importable script creates a **spawner** in Horizon Worlds that generates enemies at a fixed interval (every second by default).
-Yes, I know the moral reprocussions of generating more enemies into the world, but corporate required it...
+Yes, I know the moral repercussions of generating more enemies in the world, but the corporation required it...

 ---
 ## 1. Understanding the Script Basics